 Diabetic ulcer debridement

 She wrote: “Prior to the purchase of your (wheatgrass) spray I was using Medi-Honey or calcium alginate, alternating.
 The appearance was pink skin with little exudate (“leakage of body fluid”).
 I have “Charcot Foot” with a bony protuberance that acts up every few years.”

-As the ageing population increases globally, the problem of diabetic foot wounds is approaching epidemic proportions.
+As the world's ageing population increases, the problem of diabetic foot wounds approaches epidemic proportions.
 Unfortunately, “modern” medicine with all its expensive wound dressings, oxygen chambers, antibiotics and so on, appear not to be meeting the challenge of repairing the dysfunctional microcirculation that is the cause of ulcer formation.